-There is no requirement for child safety seats from the Federal Aviation Administration (FAA).1 However, both the FAA and the American Academy of Pediatrics (AAP) recommend the use of child safety seats when traveling.
+There is no requirement for child safety seats from the Federal Aviation Administration (FAA).1 However, both the FAA and the American Academy of Pediatrics (AAP) recommend the use of child safety seats when travelling.

 FAA Car Seats Safety Guidelines for airplanes

 Since the FAA does not require the installation of an airplane car seat, it may make air travel prohibitive for some families.
-The additional tickets required for seats in which airline-approved car seats can be installed may make air travel cost prohibitive for some parents.
+The additional tickets required for seats in which airline-approved car seats can be installed may make air travel cost-prohibitive for some parents.

 Under current law, airlines allow children under age 2 to fly for free, permitted to sit on a parent’s or guardian’s lap.
 The FAA, however, is reluctant to add extra barriers for air travel for families because flying is statistically safer than car travel.

 A child who is flying is much safer in an airplane car seat, which has the same benefits as an automobile car seat.
 The FAA provides parents with babies and small children a guide to airline-approved car seats.
-While there is no mandatory airplane baby seat, the government recommends using front-facing models with a hard back.
+While there is no mandatory airplane baby seat, the government recommends using front-facing models with a hardback.